 Perched on the edge of the Danube channel that skirts the centre, The LOFT occupies the top of the SO/ Vienna hotel.
 This restaurant offers both views and a ceiling considered a work of art in its own right.

-The converted flak tower that houses the Haus des Meeres giant aquarium has another secret to its name.
-Take a lift to the top to find the Ocean Sky restaurant with views across Vienna in every direction.
+Take a lift to the very top to find the lovely Ocean Sky restaurant with views across Vienna in every direction.

 Romantic spots & special connections

 These feel like places where you can sit yourselves down with nothing more than sandwiches and a soda, yet still hear the twang of Cupid’s weapon of choice.